georgia-tech-db/evadb/docs/source/reference/ai/model-train-sklearn.rst

 1. Installation
 ---------------

-To use the `Flaml XGBoost AutoML framework <https://microsoft.github.io/FLAML/docs/Examples/Integrate%20-%20Scikit-learn%20Pipeline/>`_, we need to install the extra Flaml dependency in your EvaDB virtual environment.
+To use the `Flaml Sklearn AutoML framework <https://microsoft.github.io/FLAML/docs/Examples/Integrate%20-%20Scikit-learn%20Pipeline/>`_, we need to install the extra Flaml dependency in your EvaDB virtual environment.

 .. code-block:: bash